crukedsh/eudyptula/task1/README.md

 ### Environment

-This task is complete on Debian GNU/Linux 9 with Linux kernel version 4.12.0.
+This task is conducted on Debian GNU/Linux 9 with Linux kernel version 4.12.0.